About the Commission

-The mission of the Portland Parks Commission is to advocate for the enhancement and stewardship of our parks and open spaces.
-Review and propose projects that impact parks and open spaces and recommend action.
-Foster collaboration among park users and the City.
-Promotes public access and enjoyment.
-Advocate for public and private funding for parks and open spaces.
-Enjoy Portland for Life.
+The Mission of the Portland Parks Commission is to advocate for the enhancement and stewardship of our parks and open spaces, to review and propose projects that impact parks and open spaces and recommend appropriate action, to foster collaboration among park users and the City, to promote public access and enjoyment of our parks and open spaces, and to advocate for public and private funding for parks and open spaces.
+Enjoy Portland for Life!

 - Craig Lapine, At Large, - "Craig Lapine founded and directs Cultivating Community, a Maine-based organization that grows sustainable communities by expanding access to healthy, local food; by empowering youth and adults to play diverse roles in restoring a local, sustainable food system; and by modeling, teaching, and advocating for ecological food production.
 Cultivating Community’s programs include Maine’s largest land-based farmer training program, extensive youth programming, the Good Food Bus, a mobile fresh food market, as well as the City of Portland’s community garden network.
 Craig has served on the Portland Parks Commission since 2015.
 In addition, he holds leadership roles within the Portland Food Council, the Cumberland County Food Security Council, and Food Solutions New England.
 He lives in Portland's Oakdale neighborhood with his wife and three children."